 What Borrowers Can Do

-It’s also worth noting that debt yield is a lender’s tool, not a fixed rule.
-If your deal doesn’t meet a specific threshold, it may still be financeable with the right structure or lender.
+Debt yield is a lender’s tool, not a fixed rule.
+A deal that does not meet one lender’s threshold may still be financeable with the right structure or a lender whose parameters better match the deal profile.

 Final Thoughts

-Debt yield is a simple ratio, but it plays a big role behind the scenes in CRE financing.
-Whether you’re buying, refinancing, or developing, understanding how lenders view your project through this lens can help you anticipate questions, strengthen your proposal, and ultimately secure better terms.
+Debt yield is a simple ratio, but it carries significant weight in CRE underwriting.
+Whether you are acquiring, refinancing, or developing, understanding how lenders view your project through this lens can help you anticipate constraints, strengthen your proposal, and structure a more competitive financing request.